cowrie/cowrie/cowrie/output/README.md

 To create additional output plugins, place Python modules in this directory.

-Plugins need to subclass cowrie.core.output.Output and define at least the methods 'start', 'stop' and 'handleLog'
+Plugins need to subclass cowrie.core.output.Output and define at least the methods 'start', 'stop' and 'write'

     import cowrie.core.output